ArunabhaPani/HealthCare-Management-System-with-Insurance-Premium-Prediction-API/README.md

-# 🏥 HealthCare Management System with Insurance Premium Prediction AP
+# 🏥 HealthCare Management System with Insurance Premium Prediction API

 A **machine learning-powered healthcare application** that predicts the **insurance premium category** based on patient attributes such as demographics and health indicators.